When searching for a white label backup platform there are many considerations to take into account

 If all you’re doing is moving the data to the cloud where it can be shared, viewed, or modified, then it’s extremely vulnerable.

-You’re better off using a pure backup software, where the files are encrypted and locked down, only restorable by a white label software agent using the proper login credentials.
+You’re better off using pure backup software, where the files are encrypted and locked down, only restorable by a white label software agent using the proper login credentials.

 This will reduce your liability and provide the customer with a much higher level of data security.